kali-mx/CodePath-Prework/README.md

 Submitted by: **Max Ahartz**

-**Chameleon** is an app that allows you to change your screen background color and even font colors with just a tap of a button!
+**Chameleon** is an app that allows you to change your screen background color and even font colors with just the tap of a button!

 Time spent: **5** hours spent in total